The small, friendly indiepop festival Indiefjord will be taking place for the eight time 8 and 9 July 2023.

 Indiefjord is a volunteer-run festival, and all income goes back to covering the bands’ travel costs.
 The festival is organised purely for the love of music, and to show our area of Norway to visitors from abroad – and for those visitors to bring some of their culture and music to us.
 To see new friendships forming and to be able to listen to our favourite music by the fjord are our rewards.

 Bands that have played so far include: Kip Berman from The Pains of Being Pure at Heart (USA), The Burning Hell (Canada), The Smittens (USA), The School (UK), The Tuts (UK), Gary Olson from The Ladybug Transistor (USA), The Just Joans (UK), The Spook School (UK), Lyla Foy (UK), Amanda Mair (Sweden), Nick Garrie (UK), Fightmilk (UK), Kid Canaveral (UK), The Electric Pop Group (Sweden), Sam Airey (UK), Young Romance (UK), Robert Post (Norway), Egil Olsen (Norway), Stars in Coma (Sweden) and Agent blå (Sweden) + many, many more from all over the world.
-Over the years Indiefjord has been lucky enough to collaborate with Bakketunet, Hjørundfjord Adventures/Hjørundfjord Vandrerhjem Bjørke, Bjørke Rom og Camping, Tind og Tare, Hos Maria, Morks Antikk/Galleri Bukke-Jo and others.
 Our stages are: Bakketunet, Notanauset boathouse, Bjørke Church and Haukly, Bjørke’s community hall.
+Basically the whole village of Bjørke!

 The story so far:

 Indiefjord as a festival and club night was founded in 2014, based on a love for indiepop and a wish for other people to enjoy and explore it.
-The Indiefjord organisers consist of the Haddal/Mork family (John, Ingvild, Silja, Elin-Grethe and Ivar) and various other relatives + villagers + other volunteers from the region.
+The Indiefjord organisers consist of the Haddal/Mork family (John, Ingvild, Silja, Elin-Grethe and Ivar) and various other relatives + villagers + volunteers.
 The festival’s aim is to bring indiepop to the fjords.

 We, the organisers, are hoping to keep the festival small and friendly and the ticket numbers limited – to preserve the feeling of staying in a parallel, peaceful universe for the weekend.
 We hope you can make it!